Heavy Metal Britannia

 By the 80s its originators had fallen foul of punk rock, creative stasis or drug and alcohol abuse.
 But a new wave of British heavy metal was ready to take up the crusade.
 With the success of bands like Iron Maiden, it went global.

-Contributors include Lemmy, Sabbath's Tony Iommi, Ian Gillan from Deep Purple, Judas Priest singer Rob Halford, Bruce Dickinson from Iron Maiden and Saxon's Biff Byford.
+Contributors include Lemmy from Motorhead, Sabbath's Tony Iommi, Ian Gillan from Deep Purple, Judas Priest singer Rob Halford, Bruce Dickinson from Iron Maiden and Saxon's Biff Byford.